akabyshev/ReactionStoichiometry/ReactionStoichiometryPOC/README.md

 ## Proof-of-concept script
-This is what I created in 2021 to test the idea from Mr R's paper
+This is what I used in 2021 to test some ideas.

-Make sure you have [numpy](https://numpy.org/) and [sympy](https://www.sympy.org/).
+Make sure you have [numpy](https://numpy.org/) and [sympy](https://sympy.org/).

 I usually do `python tests_auto.py > lastrun.txt`

-Check that `tests_auto.py` for interactive mode flag to enter eqs manually
+Check `tests_auto.py` script for interactive mode flag

+<b>Limitations:</b> it uses floating-point numbers, has no notation for ion charges, and generally is to be considered fast-and-dirty thing